varmoh/Resql/README.md

 docker-compose up -d
 ```

+If you get an error about missing dependency `id-log-1.0.0-SNAPSHOT` then run `docker-compose build` and `docker-compose up -d` again.

 ## Creating a WAR file
 Run the following command in your local computer / virtual server